powersync-community/powersync-react-native-sync-operations/README.md

 # Using npm
 npm run ios

-# OR using Yarn
+# OR using pnpm
-yarn ios
+pnpm ios
 ```